Jennifer J. Sackett PohlenzJennifer Sackett Pohlenz Clark Hill

 - Neblock Trucking, Inc., et al. v.
 Douglas P. Scott, et al., 09 C 1985 (US Dist Ct., ND IL)

-In addition to commercial contract and foreclosure matters, she has represented clients in contract and negligence litigation related to environmental remediation.
+In addition to more general commercial contract and foreclosure matters, she represents clients in contract and negligence litigation related to environmental remediation.
 An example is Nalco Company v.
 Environmental Management, Inc., 694 F.Supp 2d 994 (2010).

-She has also helped candidates in local election law matters, successfully representing them in defense to nominating objections and paving the way for their names to be on the ballot:
+She also helps candidates in local election law matters, having successfully represented clients in defense to nominating objections and paving the way for their names to be on the ballot:

 - Michael Watson v.
 The Electoral Board of the Village of Bradley, et al., 2013 IL App (3d) 130143 (May 24, 2013)